 Barna isn't the only group to arrive at these numbers.
 Oxytocin leads to monogamy.
 Printer friendly version Share 25 November 2013 Universität Bonn How is the bond between people in love maintained?
 Scientists at the Bonn University Medical Center have discovered a biological mechanism that could explain the attraction between loving couples: If oxytocin is administered to men and if they are shown pictures of their partner, the bonding hormone stimulates the reward center in the brain, increasing the attractiveness of the partner, and strengthening monogamy.

 The results are published in the "Proceedings of the National Academy of Sciences" (PNAS).
 Monogamy is not very widespread among mammals; human beings represent an exception.
 Oxytocin makes the partner more attractive The researchers showed pictures of their female partners to a total of 40 heterosexual men who were in a permanent relationship – and pictures of other women for comparison.

-Biological mechanism of couple relationships acts like a drug.
+Biological mechanism of couple relationships acts like a drug At first glance, monogamy does not make much sense.
 Emotion Regulation Predicts Marital Satisfaction: Mo...
 [Emotion.
 2013.